flemay/3musketeers/docs/docs/patterns.md

 Jérôme Petazzoni's excellent [blog post][linkDinD] on using Docker-in-Docker outlines some of the pros and cons of doing so (and some nasty gotchas you might run into).
 This 3 Musketeers pattern is about "The socket solution" described in his post.
 :::

-So far, the patterns were for host (environment) that provided access to Make, Docker (and daemon), and Compose.
-However, there are times when the environment that is provided is Docker containers with no access to Make, Docker, or Compose.
-The 3 Musketeers can still be applied when using a Docker image that provides Make, Docker (client), and Compose, such as [flemay/musketeers][linkMusketeersImage], given it has access to the Docker socket which allows Docker (client) to connect to the Docker engine.
+So far, the patterns are for hosts (environments) that provide access to Make, Docker (and daemon), and Compose.
+However, there are times when the environment provided is Docker containers with no access to Make, Docker, or Compose.
+The 3 Musketeers can be applied by using a Docker image that provides Make, Docker (client), and Compose, such as [flemay/musketeers][linkMusketeersImage], given it has access to the Docker socket which allows Docker (client) to connect to the Docker engine.

 ![pattern-dind](./assets/diagrams-pattern-dind.svg)